deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 One of them put his hand up, and Reed pointed to him, inviting him to ask his question.

-"Sir, if a man wearing one of those has to carry one of his buddies, that's gotta be, uh…six hundred pounds at least.
+"Sir, if a man wearing one of those has to carry one of his buddies, that's gotta be, uh...six hundred pounds at least.
 Hell, it could be a lot more.
 How's anybody supposed to hump that kind of weight any kind of a serious distance?"

 Reed acknowledged the question's validity with a nod.
 "It's a big ask." he agreed.
 "The suit does contain some passive load-bearing structures which will help, but the operators wearing it will need to be exceedingly strong.
-Which is why we're coming to you now, with…this."
+Which is why we're coming to you now, with...this."

 He closed the slideshow and opened a video.

 "This is footage of Lance-Corporal Aaron Baxter, United States Marine Corps.
-Baxter was involved in a vehicle collision during a training exercise two weeks ago, and suffered a, uh…" Reed checked his notes, pronouncing the medical terminology slowly and with care.
-"A…posteriorly displaced…open comm-in-uted…intra-articular tibial plateau fracture with an…intimal tear of the…pop-lit-e-al artery."
+Baxter was involved in a vehicle collision during a training exercise two weeks ago, and suffered a, uh..."
+Reed checked his notes, pronouncing the medical terminology slowly and with care.
+"A...posteriorly displaced...open comm-in-uted...intra-articular tibial plateau fracture with an...intimal tear of the...pop-lit-e-al artery."

 He looked up.
 "As I understand it, that basically means the poor bastard's knee got flattened and everything broke into little bitty bits."